supertokens/blog/content/supabase/index.md

 ## Integrating SuperTokens into Supabase:

-So why does SuperTokens pair so well with Supabase?
-Well, one of Supabase's key features is authorization through Row Level Security.
-RLS allows you to create powerful authorization policies to match your business requirements.
-We provide a [guide](https://supabase.com/docs/guides/integrations/supertokens) on how to integrate SuperTokens with Supabase and leverage RLS to only allow authorized users to access their data.
+We provide a [guide](https://supabase.com/docs/guides/integrations/supertokens) on how to secure you Supabase app with SuperTokens.
+The guide details the process of leveraging Supabase's Row Level Security feature to create powerful authorization policies.

 ## Conclusion

 In the end, the authentication solution you choose depends on your use case.
-For example, if your app does not need a backend or does not have a custom flow, you could use Supabase's own auth solution.
-But, if you do have a custom use case, SuperTokens flexibility and extensibility make it an excellent choice to protect your app.
+For simple apps Supabase auth is a convenient solution if it matches your requirements.
+But, if you require a custom use case, SuperTokens flexibility and extensibility make it an excellent choice to protect your app.